Estonia Crypto Tax 2

 Social Tax

-If a cryptographic company hires people, it must pay a social tax, which is imposed on employment income to fund pension insurance and national health insurance.
-It is regulated by the Law on Social Tax, declared in the tax declaration and paid monthly.
-The minimum monthly social tax payable by the employer is EUR 19,272.
+When people are employed in a crypto company, it should pay the social tax level imposed on the income of employment-related and which serves to provide pension insurance and national health insurance.
+It is ruled by the Law on Social Tax, declared in the tax declaration and paid monthly.
+The minimum of the social tax, which an employer must pay per month is 19,272 EUR.

-The social tax must be paid by resident companies, non-resident companies with a permanent establishment in Estonia and non-resident companies that make the payments referred to in section 2, subsection 1, of the Social Tax Act.
+Payers of the social tax are resident companies and non-resident companies having a permanent establishment in Estonia, and also non-resident companies making the payments referred to in section 2, subsection 1, of the Social Tax Act.

-Tax relief is granted in a number of cases specified in section 3 of the Social Tax Act.
-For example, sickness benefits and wage compensation for additional leave and nursing breaks are not covered.
+Tax relief is granted in several cases referred to in section 3 of the Social Tax Act.
+For example, sickness benefits and wage compensation for additional leave and nursing breaks are not subject to it.

 VALUE ADDED TAX

-Registration for VAT is optional until your business reaches the annual turnover threshold of EUR 40,000.
-Once you have crossed the threshold, you have three working days to register as a VAT payer.
-However, regardless of the day of registration, ETCB will consider you liable for VAT at the time of exceeding the threshold.
-As a VAT payer, you will be required to submit monthly VAT reports.
+VAT registration is voluntary until your business has exceeded the annual threshold of EUR 40,000.
+If you have passed the threshold, you will have three working days to declare yourself a VAT payer.
+However, regardless of the day of registration, the ETCB will consider that you are liable for VAT starting with the date of crossing over the threshold.
+As a VAT payer, you will have to file monthly VAT reports.

-If you are not registered in VAT, but you mistakenly added VAT to your invoices, you will still be obliged to pay VAT.
-If you have not crossed the threshold but wish to register voluntarily, you must apply to ETCB, which will decide whether your documentation (such as the business plan) is proof of at least one of the main criteria – your intention to have transactions with Estonia clients based.
+If a person is not registered in VAT but has added VAT to the invoices anyway, he will be obliged to pay the VAT.
+If the threshold has not been reached but it is intended to register nevertheless, an application to ETCB shall be submitted; the latter shall decide whether the documentation-including the business plan-proves at least one of the main criteria, namely the intention to have transactions with Estonia clients based on.

-When it comes to taxing cryptographic transactions, the general rules of VAT taxation apply, i.e. if your activity is classified as providing products or services (exchange services, wallet services, mining and platform services)It is likely that they will be subject to VAT.
-However, most specific cases have not yet been clarified by the ETCB.
-On the other hand, the European Court ruled out the possibility of exempting cryptocurrencies from VAT.
+The general rules of the taxation with VAT are applicable, in the case of taxing crypto transactions, that is, if your activity falls under providing products or services, services of exchange, wallet services, mining, and platform services, then most likely they will be subjected to VAT.
+However, in most particular cases, this still hasn’t been clarified by the ETCB.
+On the other hand, the European Court did rule out the possibility of exempting cryptocurrencies from VAT.

 WITHHOLDING TAX